4waisenkinder/4waisenkinder.github.io/source/_posts/2013-08-09-how-to-make-screenshots-with-phantomjs.markdown

 The timeout is defined to provide some time to fetch images and execute included scripts.
 Many people are doing it this way.
 It is not 100% clean, but it does its job.
 If you don't like it, there is also the possibility to define a callback at ```page.onLoadFinished```.
 But it is fine for me now. :)

-And at the end exiting phantom.
+And the last thing is to stop phantom with the ```exit``` command and return with a given status code.
 Per default it returns the status code 0, which means that everything was fine.

 That's all the "magic" you need to take pictures of any site.
 The command to start the script is: